|Nutritional Guidelines (per serving)|

 This hearty combination of seasoned ground beef, bell pepper, tomatoes, and cabbage is a simple main dish that will serve a small crowd.
 The flavors are reminiscent of cabbage rolls, but the casserole is much quicker and easier to throw together.
 Topped with cheddar cheese, it's a naturally gluten-free and grain-free dish.

-Serve steamed rice or fluffy mashed potatoes with this ground beef and cabbage casserole to make a complete meal.
-It's a tasty dish for an everyday family meal.
+Serve steamed rice or fluffy mashed potatoes with this ground beef and cabbage casserole to make a complete meal that's tasty for an everyday family dinner.

 Click Play to See This Savory Ground Beef and Cabbage Casserole Recipe Come Together